LindsayHall1/desktop-tutorial/README.md

 Lindsay Hall
 My name is Lindsay Hall, and this repository was created to learn the basics of Git, GitHub, and GitHub Desktop.
 Git helps track changes and recover past versions of files, GitHub stores and shares projects online, and GitHub Desktop makes version control easier with a user-friendly interface.
-Together, these tools make managing and organizing projects easier.
+These tools make managing and organizing projects easier.